weknowtraining/storyline-info-ripper/README.md

 - Item 1
 - Item 2
 ```
+Lists should use line breaks rather than hard returns.

 All text inside curly braces will be completely ignored when generating narration reports.
 This is useful for adding production notes, or comments to yourself.
 ```